kevzero/dependency-scanner/README.md

   * Includes vulnerabilities, CVEs, severity, and recommendations
 * **Reset option** to start a new scan

+**Currently supports:** Python and Node.js.
+The architecture is modular, so additional languages and tools can be added easily in future updates.

 ---

 ## ✅ Tech Stack